-This is fine in writing, but how do we know someone is asking a question when they talk if they’re using the same words as when they’re making an affirmative sentence?
+But how do we know someone is asking a question when they talk if they’re using the same words (with the same word order) as when they’re writing an affirmative sentence?

-The answer is that it’s all in the intonation.
+The answer is the intonation.
 Go up at the end of your sentence and your listener will be able to tell that you’re asking a question.
-You’re probably used to rising intonation for questions in English.
-Or don’t you go up at the end of your sentences?
-If you read that last question out loud, you’ll probably see what I mean.
+It’s another thing Spanish has in common with English: spoken questions are denoted by a rising intonation at the end of the sentence.

 Add question tags.